Robustness of behaviourally-induced oscillations in epidemic models under a low rate of imported cases: Stochastic simulations

 \subsection{Impact of imported cases in the prevention of stochastic extinctions}

 Imported cases have an impact on the evolution of an epidemic if they happen when both disease prevalence and awareness level in the population are low.
 In their absence ($\epsilon=0$), an epidemic becomes eventually extinct because the number of infected nodes becomes extremely low when the level of awareness in the population is very high.
 In such a situation, it is well known that stochastic extinctions are extremely likely.

 We can observe this fact in Fig.~\ref{fig:extinctions}, which shows that all the region of the $(\beta_a, \alpha_i)$-space where periodic solutions (interior of the Hopf-bifurcation curve) and weakly damped oscillatory solutions are predicted by system \eqref{eqn:SAUIS} lies within the extinction zone (dark region).
 Note that, for a fixed value of $\alpha_i$, the greater $\beta_a$ is, the higher the disease prevalence at the endemic equilibrium and, hence, the lower the extinction probability of the epidemic.
 Conversely, for a fixed $\beta_a$, the higher the alerting rate $\alpha_i$ is, the lower the prevalence because aware individuals are more easily created and, hence, the higher the extinction probability is.
 This is the reason why the non-extinction region corresponds to the lower right part of this figure.

-Fig.~\ref{fig:Input} (left panel) shows one stochastic simulation of an oscillating epidemic on a random regular network of 1000 nodes and, also, the moments where external infections are introduced.
+Fig.~\ref{Input:a} shows one stochastic simulation of an oscillating epidemic on a random regular network of 1000 nodes and, also, the moments where external infections are introduced.
 Such an oscillatory behaviour is, in fact, predicted by system \eqref{eqn:SAUIS}.
 However, the extremely low prevalence attained in each cycle makes the stochastic extinction of the disease unavoidable, unless the occasional introduction of imported cases takes place when population awareness is low.
-The crucial role of such an introduction in maintaining the epidemic is revealed in the right panel of this figure, where the arrival of imported cases has been forced to cease ($\epsilon=0$) just at the beginning of the fourth flare-up.
+The crucial role of such an introduction in maintaining the epidemic is revealed in Fig.~\ref{Input:b}, where the arrival of imported cases has been forced to cease ($\epsilon=0$) just at the beginning of the fourth flare-up.
 As expected, the fifth flare-up (dashed line) that would appear by keeping $\epsilon=10^{-4}$ now does not happen and the epidemic dies out.
-The total number of imported cases from $t=0$ to $t=1200$ in the left panel is 119 whereas, in the right panel, it is equal to 85.
+The total number of imported cases from $t=0$ to $t=1200$ is 119 in Fig.~\ref{Input:a}, whereas it is equal to 85 in Fig.~\ref{Input:b} where $\epsilon=0$.